martind1079/Planets/README.txt

 ## Continuous intgegration

 A Travis CI server is used to run the CI scheme test targets on any push to the main branch.
-The more expensive integration tests are run on this scheme to ensure much quicker test runs when developing, which ideal should be near instant to ensure fast feedback cycles on feature adition and refactoring.
+The more expensive integration tests are run on this scheme to ensure much quicker test runs when developing, which should quick to ensure fast feedback cycles on any future feature aditions or refactoring.